Geodels/gospl/docs/tech_guide/strat.rst

   Compilation plots of published compaction trends (grey lines) of sandstone, shale, carbonate (from Lee et al., 2020).
 The mean trend of each plot is defined by exponential function.
 A set of two exponential curves is applied to shale to fit better the underlying range.

 As shown in the figure above, porosity decreases for burial depth of the order of a few thousand meters (:math:`\mathrm{z_0}`), accordingly associated compaction increases substantially (`Sclater and Christie, 1980 <https://agupubs.onlinelibrary.wiley.com/doi/10.1029/JB085iB07p03711>`_).
 We can also see that the porosity and rate of compaction between fine and coarse sediments are significantly different.
-As a result, :mod:`gospl` uses the proportion of coarse versus fine at all depths within the underlying stratigraphy column to properly estimate compaction and induced elevation changes.
+As a result, goSPL uses the proportion of coarse versus fine at all depths within the underlying stratigraphy column to properly estimate compaction and induced elevation changes.

 For a given stratigraphic layer :math:`\mathrm{i}`, the associated porosity for each sediment type is obtained at the centre of the layer for a specific depth :math:`\mathrm{\bar{z}_i}` by: